A thinking partner at your side

 My practice draws on research in positive psychology, wellbeing, and behavioural change, and I bring different frameworks, resources, and tools into our work together when it fits.

-My approach is integrative and holistic in nature — part of this involves looking inward to what you’re thinking, feeling, and experiencing mentally and physically, and part of this also looks outward to the social dynamics taking place around you.
-Your values, beliefs, and behaviours are all welcome on the table, and over the entire journey working together, we are working with your agenda.
-My role is to help you gain greater awareness and clarity, and to create the conditions that take you to insight and action.
+My approach is also multi-dimensional, integrative, and holistic in nature—part of this involves looking inward to what you are thinking, feeling, and experiencing mentally and physically, and part of this also looks outward to the social dynamics taking place around you.
+From beginning to end, we are working with your agenda—my role is to help you gain greater awareness and clarity, and to create the conditions that take you to insight, action, and outcomes.

 BA BEd CSM COC ACC